Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 Commure Scribe pricing:

 • Solo and small practices (1–5 clinicians): $89/month or $59/month billed annually.
-Includes unlimited transcription, custom templates, AI Copilot, ICD-10/CPT coding, and copy/paste note delivery.
+Includes unlimited transcription, custom templates, AI Copilot, suggested ICD-10/CPT coding, and copy/paste note delivery.

 • Medium and large practices (6–100+ clinicians): Custom pricing.
-Includes deep EHR integration, custom AI workflows, live onboarding, and ROI analytics.
+Includes EHR integration, custom AI workflows, live onboarding, and ROI analytics.
 Contact us for a quote.

 HIPAA and Compliance